alvrogd/delta/README.md

 ### Regarding any warnings that show up during compilation

-Due to the warning-related compiler flags, GCC will report non harmful warnings, which come from the source file that flex generates.
+Due to the warning-related compiler flags, GCC will report non-harmful warnings, which come from the source file that flex generates.
 Specifically, the following warnings should show up:

 * _warning: "YY_BUF_SIZE" redefined_
     * flex uses an I/O buffer size of 16 KB by default, which has been reduced to 4 KB.
 That is where the redefinition comes from.